hsinidev/Game-Hub/README.md

-# Game Hub
+# PvePlay Game Hub

-Welcome to Game Hub, a modern gaming platform built with React and TypeScript.
+Welcome to PvePlay, a modern gaming platform built with React and TypeScript.
 This application provides a seamless, ad-free gaming experience with a vast collection of unblocked games that can be played directly in your browser in fullscreen mode.

 ## Features